woocommerce/qit-documentation/docs/cli/getting-started.md

 ## Installing

-There's two approaches that can be used to install the QIT Client: Composer (recommended) and using a `phar` file
+There's two approaches that can be used to install the QIT CLI: Composer (recommended) and using a `phar` file

 ### Composer